liorcodev/extreme-router/README.md

 - **Well-Tested:** Comprehensive test suite ensuring reliability with **100% code coverage**.
 - **Benchmarked:** Performance is continuously monitored.

-\* _For dynamic routes, while the base radix tree lookup is O(k), the involvement of plugins means that in the worst-case scenario, where multiple plugin `match` functions are evaluated for each path segment, the complexity can approach O(k \* P) (where P is the number of plugins evaluated per segment, bounded by the total number of registered plugins).
-However, in average cases where plugin evaluation is minimal (e.g., the first checked plugin matches, or few plugins are applicable), the complexity remains closer to O(k).
-The dynamic related tests conducted on the router were performed under these average case conditions._
+\* _For dynamic routes, the base radix tree lookup is O(k) (where k is the number of segments in the path).
+When matching a segment against dynamic patterns, the router iterates through the dynamic child nodes registered at that specific point in the tree.
+If `D_max` is the maximum number of distinct dynamic patterns (each associated with a related plugin) branching from any single node in the trie, the worst-case complexity for matching can approach O(k \* D_max).
+However, because dynamic children are evaluated in order of plugin priority, average-case performance is typically much closer to O(k) in case of higher priorities.
+The router's design aims for efficient handling even in scenarios with multiple competing plugin types for a segment._

 <span id="installation"></span>